 A Simple Theory of Complex Valuation

 Date Written: August 15, 2013

-As simple as that point may be, it has been ignored in practice and received almost no attention in the academy.
-By reorienting the analysis of valuation around this foundational point, this Article reveals the potential for a shift in valuation practice that will both restore the legitimacy of the process and reduce the costs of uncertainty and biased testimony.
-We demonstrate that a return to traditional evidentiary rules, including attention to burdens of proof, will discourage courts from resorting to ad-lib spreadsheet calculations in favor of valuations arrived at through vetted methodologies that are shown to be reasonably accurate and supported by the record.
+Our conclusion rests on the premise that valuations are nothing more than exercises in routine fact-finding.
+Valuation is not an ethereal question with no right answer.
+Rather, valuation is a process of inferring the value that a relevant community places on an asset.
+This basic point has been ignored in practice and received almost no attention in the academy.
+Recognizing this foundational point can both restore the legitimacy of the process and reduce the costs of uncertainty and biased testimony.
+We demonstrate that a return to traditional evidentiary rules, including attention to burdens of proof, will discourage courts from resorting to ad hoc calculations and will encourage courts to arrive at valuations through vetted methodologies that are shown to be reasonably accurate and, most importantly, supported by the record.
 We further show that this will lead to an improvement in the quality of information provided by expert witnesses.

 Keywords: evidence, civil procedure, bankruptcy, tax, valuation, experts, tort, judicial behavior